Image from Pexels

 Cooking in an air fryer allows for the various possibilities of having a rich and nutritious meal with your family!
 Though it is technically not an oven or frying pan, it has the properties that let you bake fresh crispy-like food.

 When we bake, we can use tools like baking paper.
 But air fryers are another story.
 One example is paper.
 Some recipes would ask you to place your hamburger patties or french fries on paper for frying or baking in an oven.
-But when it comes to an air fryer, you’ll need to skip some types of cooking paper.
+You may be wondering can you put wax paper in an air fryer?
+When it comes to an air fryer, you’ll need to skip some types of cooking paper.

 Why use an air fryer?